Orientation for volunteers working at Horizon is a joyous coming together of like-minded individuals for a common purpose.

 Orientation is very important in helping our volunteers to become part of the Horizon family and to understand the philosophy of care that we provide.
 It is through this orientation process that new volunteers become acquainted with the organization, its staff and volunteers.

-Horizon offers seven different Orientation Units about relevant topics that were specifically designed for the Horizon volunteer and that introduce you to our culture.
+Horizon offers seven different Orientation Units that were specifically designed for the Horizon volunteer and that introduce you to our culture.

 New volunteers are required to attend these sessions based on the tasks that they will be performing for the organization.
 Individuals who will be caring for patients attend more sessions than individuals who assist with clerical work in the office.